embeddedmz/socket-cpp/README.md

 - GCC 5.4.0 (GNU/Linux Ubuntu 16.04 LTS)
 - Microsoft Visual Studio 2015 (Windows 10)

+Windows Users : vcpkg (Microsoft C++ Library Manager) can be used to easily install OpenSSL and generate the Visual Studio solution with CMake.
+With vcpkg, no need to manually copy the DLL in the output directory, vcpkg handles all that !
+Look at "Building under Windows via Visual Studio" section, for instructions.

 ## Usage
 Create a server or client object and provide to its constructor a callable object (for log printing) having this signature :